Chelsea transfer news: Fofana, Aubameyang, Zaha, Gordon and more

-Chelsea transfer news: Pierre-Emerick Aubameyang, Wesley Fofana, Wilfried Zaha, Anthony Gordon and more
+Chelsea transfer news: Pierre-Emerick Aubameyang ‘push’, Wesley Fofana, Wilfried Zaha, Anthony Gordon and more

 Who could be joining Thomas Tuchel’s side before the end of the summer transfer window?